tomcraven/goga/README.md

 Golang implementation of a genetic algorithm.
 See ./examples for info on how to use the library.

-## Usage
+## Overview
 Goga is configured by injecting different behaviours into the main genetic algorithm object.
 The main injectable components are the simulator, selector and mater.

 The simulator provides a function that accepts a single genome and assigns a fitness score to it.
 The higher the fitness, the better the genome has done in the simulation.
 A genome can be simulated by however the application sees fit as long as it can be encoded into a bitset of 0s and 1s.
 A simulator also provides a function to tell the algorithm when to stop.

 The selector object takes a popualtion of genomes and the total fitness and returns a genome from the population that it has chosen.
 A common implementation is roulette in which a random value between 0..totalFitness is generated and the genomes are cycled through subtracting their fitness away from this random number.
 Then this number goes below 0 then a genome has been 'selected'.
 The idea is that a genome with a higher fitness will be more likely to be chosen.

-A mater accepts two genomes and combines them to produce two others.
-The idea is that a
+A mater accepts two genomes from the selector and combines them to produce two others.
+There are some common predefined mating algorithms but the user is also free to define their own.

+As genomes that have a fitness are more likely to mate, the program will slowly work its way towards what it thinks is an optimal solution.

 ## Examples
 This section will talk through any example programs using this library.